-- A. Recipients that receive sexual assault funding must adhere to G.S.
-143B-394.21 and G.S.
-143C-6-23, as well as 09 NCAC 03M.
+- A. Recipients that receive domestic violence funding must adhere to G.S.
+50B-9 and G.S.
+143C- 6-23, as well as 09 NCAC 03M.
 0101-09 and 03M.
-0205. - B. Recipients must display the appropriate logos as determined by CFWYI on their website and published documents. - C. To qualify, all applicants shall: - 1.
+0205. - B. Recipients must display the appropriate logos as determined by CFWYI on their website and published documents. - C. To qualify all applicants shall: - 1.
 Be a local unit of government or a private, non-profit organization. - 2.
-Operate for one year providing the basic sexual assault services prior to applying for the sexual assault funds. - 3.
+Operate for one year providing the basic domestic violence services prior to applying for the domestic violence funds. - 3.
 Comply with audit requirements and grant monitoring. - 4.
 Comply with the provisions of the grant contract. - 5.
 Maintain compliance with all CFWYI fiscal, programmatic, and reporting requirements. - 6.
 Have a Board of Directors that receives annual board training. - 7.
 Provide timely and accurate program and financial reporting to CFWYI. - 8.
-Not have supplanted federal, state, or local funds that in the absence of state funds would be available for any portion of the program. - D. Sexual Assault Centers must have a 20% match of grant appropriations (unless waived). - E. Sexual Assault Centers are allowed up to 20% of the grant appropriation for

-- administrative costs. - F. CFWYI leadership, in consultation with the applicable Region Director, reserves the right to suspend payments for non-compliance.
+Not have supplanted federal, state, or local funds that in the absence of state funds would be available for any portion of the program. - D. Recipients that receive the domestic violence state appropriations also qualify to receive a pro-rata share of MLF and DFF collections. - E. Domestic Violence Centers must have a 20% match of grant appropriations (unless waived).
+Match requirements do not apply to MLF and DFF collections. - F. Domestic Violence Centers are allowed up to 20% of the grant appropriation for administrative costs, for Domestic Violence Center funds and for MLF and DFF collections. - G. CFWYI leadership, in consultation with the applicable Region Director, reserves the right to suspend payments for non-compliance.
 Upon successful completion of the corrective action or improvement plan, funding may resume.
-Failure to remedy insufficiencies noted can result in termination of contract and funding.
+Failure to remedy insufficiencies noted can result in termination of a contract and funding.